narainsagar/big-brother-pi/README.md

 #####transfer all the files to raspberry pi:

-    clone the repo or either download the zip from the githib
+    clone the repo or either download the zip from the github

     from the terminal, use scp command to copy the files to the raspberry. for example: scp -r path/to/project/directory raspberry@192.168.0.11:/destination